Eight Days a Week: Live performances

 Although it was a huge American hit, the group did not think highly of the song (Lennon called it "lousy") and they never performed it live or at any of their radio sessions for the BBC.
 The only live performance was for UK television on 3 April 1965 edition of the ITV series Thank Your Lucky Stars.
 No film or videotape of this episode is available and it is considered lost.
 Because of the lack of filmed performance, for The Beatles: 1+, a music video was created using snippets throughout the band's 1965 Shea Stadium performance.

-Paul McCartney performed the song live – the first time for any Beatle – on 4 May 2013 at the Estádio Mineirão, Belo Horizonte, Brazil, and used it as the opening song for almost all of his 2013–2015 Out There tour shows.
+Paul McCartney performed the song live on 4 May 2013 at the Estádio Mineirão, Belo Horizonte, Brazil, and used it as the opening song for almost all of his 2013–2015 Out There tour shows.